SpeedyWeather/SpeedyWeather.jl/docs/src/speedytransforms.md

 m
 ```
 You hopefully know which grid this data comes on, let us assume it is a regular
-latitde-longitude grid, which we call the `FullClenshawGrid`.
+latitude-longitude grid, which we call the `FullClenshawGrid`.
 Note that for the spectral
 transform this should not include the poles, so the 96x47 matrix size here corresponds
 to